 *The Vet fee amount includes;

-- Up to £45 towards consultation fees for each separate visit to the Vet as a result of the condition
+- Up to £45 towards consultation fees for the each separate visit to the vet as a result of the condition

-- Up to £70 towards cystology fees including any handling and interpretation fees
+- Up to £150 per condition for all external laboratory fees including handling, postage and packaging and interpretation fees

-- Up to £35 per session towards hydrotherapy, physiotherapy, accupunture, chiropractic, osteopathy or laser treatment fees.
+- Up to £35 per session towards hydrotherapy, physiotherapy, acupunture, chiropractic, osteopathy or laser treatment fees

 Time limited plans only cover vet fees for injuries caused by accidents and eligible illnesses.
 Our plans are based on an ongoing time limited cover of £3,000 per accident or illness.